 When riding around Europe without your luggage attached to the bike, carry all your essential documents in the back protector pocket of your jacket to keep them safe and flat in case you are stopped by the local police.

 If carrying luggage on your pillion seat, fit anti-slip matting first.
 Don't buy the expensive bit's claiming to be bike specific.
 Go to your local DIY shop or carpet shop and get a roll designed to stop rugs slipping on polished floors.
-It's exactly the same, considerably cheaper. all you have to do it cut to size.
+It's exactly the same, considerably cheaper and all you have to do it cut to size.

 Make sure your travel insurance covers motorcycling, many don't.
 (American Express do a good annual family policy that covers motorcycling.)